Why major in Art Therapy?

 Scholarships for Art Therapy Majors

 In addition to academic scholarships, art therapy majors at Mount Mary may qualify for the Layton Art Scholarship.
-Incoming freshmen and current students majoring in art education, art therapy, fashion, fine arts, graphic design and interior design can apply each year for scholarships of up to $3,000.
+Current students majoring in art education, art therapy, fashion, fine arts, graphic design and interior design can apply each year for scholarships of up to $3,000.
 Find out how to apply for the Layton Art Scholarship.

 Learn more about other scholarships available at Mount Mary.